ungodlyaura/AnkiAnnoyer/readme.md

 - Many different easy to edit options in the toolbar under AnkiAnnoyer

 ## Instructions:
-1. download and place into a folder under AppData/Roaming/Anki2/addons21
+1. download and place into a folder under AppData/Roaming/Anki2/addons21 (or by "View Files" in addon menu)
 2. enable the plugin and start studying
 3. edit settings like question/answer size

 # Linux

+Directory: ~/.local/share/Anki2/addons21/ (or by "View Files" in addon menu)

 Apps cannot set their own window opacity on wayland:
 Force anki to use XWayland by running anki with QT_QPA_PLATFORM="xcb"

+keyboard permissions should work fine on X11, for wayland you probably need to run sudo usermod -a -G input USERNAME (untested)

 To add it to your desktop file you probably want to Copy the anki desktop file to your user cp /usr/share/applications/anki.desktop ~/.local/share/applications